arvigeus/AZ-204/Questions/Content Delivery Network.md

 ---

-Question: Which products supports asset pre-loading?
+Question: Which products support asset pre-loading?

-- [x] Premium Verison
+- [x] Azure CDN Premium from Edgio
-- [x] Standard Versizon
+- [x] Azure CDN Standard from Edgio
 - [ ] Standard Microsoft
 - [ ] Standard Akamai

-Answer: Verizon only
+Answer: Azure CDN from Edgio only

 ---

 Question: Which product supports real-time stats and alerts?

-- [x] Premium Verison
+- [x] Azure CDN Premium from Edgio
-- [ ] Standard Versizon
+- [ ] Azure CDN Standard from Edgio
 - [ ] Standard Microsoft
 - [ ] Standard Akamai

-Answer: Premium Verizon only
+Answer: Azure CDN Premium from Edgio only

 ---

-Question: Which products supports brotl compression?
+Question: Which products support brotli compression?

-- [ ] Premium Verison
+- [x] Azure CDN Premium from Edgio
-- [ ] Standard Versizon
+- [x] Azure CDN Standard from Edgio
 - [x] Standard Microsoft
-- [ ] Standard Akamai

-Answer: Standard Microsoft only
+Answer: All of the listed

 ---